jenkinsci/publish-over-ssh-plugin/README.md

     Use the publisher (Send build artifacts over SSH in Post-build Actions) to publish build artifacts from succesful builds

-## Configure
+## Global Configuration

-### Create host configurations in the main Jenkins configuration

-From the Jenkins home page, click "Manage Jenkins" and then click on "Configure System"
+From the Jenkins home page, click "Manage Jenkins" and then click on "Configure System" and find the SSH section.
+It allows you to configure hosts that are later available in your builds.

+### Default settings
-Find the SSH section (as below)
+The SSH configuration section looks like this:
 ![](docs/images/global_ssh.png)

 This configures the default key that will be used by all of the SSH